arcmags/ramroot/README.rst

 If ramroot is enabled, during the initial phase of the boot process, the amount of available RAM on the computer along with the size of the root filesystem to be copied is detected and shown on the screen.
-If the available RAM is at least 500MB larger that the root filesystem, a [y/n] confirmation appears to load the root filesystem to RAM.
+If the available RAM is at least 500MB more than the data contained on the root filesystem, the user will be prompted to load the root filesystem to RAM.
 (Confirmation prompt defaults to *yes* with a 15 second timeout.)

 The size of the zram partition created is determined by taking the size of the root filesystem plus half of the extra available RAM to a maximum of 6GB.